converspace/activityweb-specification/README.md

 -----
 __Converspace allows you to aggregate your public online activity, public activity around the content you publish and follow public activity around resources of interest, in one place, that you control, no matter where it happens on the web.__

 Like blogs you publicly publish original content.
-All public activity (comment, like, share, etc.) around it that happens anywhere on the web is aggreggated on your website.
+All public activity (comment, like, share, etc.) around it that happens anywhere on the web is aggregated on your website.
 When you share third-party resources, all activity around it is aggregated on your and the third-party website.
-Like social netwroking sites, you can follow resources and get updates about them.
+Like social networking sites, you can follow resources and get updates about them.
 Any public activity (comment, like, share, etc.) you perform on third-party resources happens on your website (irrespective of whether it is initiated on your website via your activity stream or on a third-party website) and notifications are sent to the third-party website for aggregation.